Pre-College Advising • Pre-College Planning Guide

-Today, most children are hooked on to the digital world, spending hours on social media or playing video games.
-Besides being a waste of time, this can lead to an obsession and become unhealthy.
-Instead, children should spend their free time engaging in constructive and creative extracurricular activities.
-Sports, dance, music and arts, among others are important for their well-being.
-Going beyond academics is essential for the overall development of every student and can also assist them in the college application process.
+Today, most children spend hours and hours on social media or playing video games.
+Excessive amounts of time spent in the digital world can negatively impact their overall development and lead to unhealthy lifestyles.
+However, if children spent some of their time engaged in constructive and creative extracurricular activities, such as sports, dance, music and arts, among others, they can enhance their well-being.
+Besides, going beyond academics is essential for the overall development of every student and can also assist them in the college application process.

-There are various extracurricular activities that your child can pursue outside of class hours or during the school breaks.
+Your child can pursue various extracurricular activities outside of class hours or during school breaks.
 For example, your child can learn a musical instrument, participate in a sport, attend a summer programme, volunteer at an NGO or an animal shelter or even take supplementary courses which can enhance their current academics.
-Each of these extracurricular activities can benefit your child in many ways.
 Besides enhancing your child’s general profile, these activities can help develop your child’s personality, broaden their perspective, foster independence, improve their communication and analytical skills and also enable them to potentially make new friends from all over the world.

 The onus lies on both the parents and their children to start the process of engaging in extracurricular activities.

 Seek out a structured class or camp which is designed to contribute to your child’s ongoing development and well-being, but is also fun and exciting.
-This programme should cater to your child’s specific needs and interests.
-This can also provide an opportunity for them to learn new concepts in an interactive environment.
+This programme should cater to your child’s specific needs and interests while simultaneously providing an opportunity for them to learn new concepts in an interactive environment.

 Your child should: